DynamoMTL/mercury-engine/README.md

 [![Code Climate](https://codeclimate.com/github/DynamoMTL/mercury-engine.png)](https://codeclimate.com/github/DynamoMTL/mercury-engine)

-Overview
+Whats that?
 --------

 mercury-engine is a lightweight content editing system that makes it easy to add live in-place editing to your site's static pages.

-It is designed to fit a workflow where static pages are hand crafted using regular Rails templates and asset pipeline.
+It is designed to fit a workflow where static pages are hand crafted using regular Rails templates/asset pipeline.

 It does not impose any structure on the host application and has minimal requirements.

-### Examples
+### How it works

 To make an area of a page editable, simply annotate the area with the `editable` helper.